rkingery/sm-mentorship/README.md

 # Mentorship Info

 This page contains info related to my mentorship role in the SharpestMinds program.
-It is mainly written for current mentees and people interested in becoming a future mentee of mine.
-For more general info on mentorships, like what they are and how they work, see [here](https://www.sharpestminds.com/).
+It's written mainly written for current or aspiring mentees.
+For more general information on these mentorships see the SM website [here](https://www.sharpestminds.com/).

-For those interested in becoming a future mentee, see the `questions.md` page to get many of your questions answered.
-You can also reach out to me directly at my personal email: `rkinger@g.clemson.edu`.
-Note you must be accepted into the SharpestMinds program before you can take me on as a mentor, so please do this first!
+For those interested in becoming a future mentee:
+- You must be accepted into the SharpestMinds program before you can take me on as a mentor, so please do this before reaching out.
+- See the `questions.md` page to get many of your questions answered.
+- See my mentor [profile page](https://app.sharpestminds.com/u/KNhe8TXRKaA6zXmfG) on SM.
+You will need an SM account set up to see this.
+- You can also reach out to me directly at one of my personal emails: `rkinger@g.clemson.edu` or `rskingery@gmail.com`.

-For current mentees, please message me either via email or Slack for any questions or concerns you have.
+For current or past mentees of mine, please message me either via email or Slack for any questions or concerns you have.

+For others in the SM community who want to reach out, please do so on the SM main Slack channel.